jometzg/nodejs-appsvc-cosmosdb-bottleneck/Container-readme.md

 ![alt text](https://docs.microsoft.com/en-us/azure/load-testing/media/quickstart-create-and-run-load-test/quick-test-resource-overview.png "Quick start page")

 You need to consider the location of the load testing service with respect to the target system's location.
 Discuss why this may be important.
+There may be limitations on the location of the database, so it is suggested that a resource group is created and all resources are put in that region.
+As safe bet is **North Europe**.

 So, now we have a load testing service and we have tested it out against a URL, now let's deploy an application in the next challenge.